MariosKokmo/Udacity_Nanodegree_FCND-Estimation/WriteUp.md

 ### Step 2

 For this step I implemented the IMU update of the estimator.
+I created a complementary filter with a better integration scheme.
 The code appears below.
 We make use of the quaternion and the method provided by the class.
 Then we extract the Roll, Pitch and Yaw.